C6WX/Year-2-Technical-Art/Week 7-10/Week 7-10 - Asset Requests.md

 ### Crack In The Ground 2
 The reason that I created a second one is because I didn't like the elevated section in the middle of the first crack that was caused by Photoshop during creation, so I decided to try again, using Designer instead of Photoshop.
+This crack took a few attempts to get working as I attempted to create it using a decal niagara system, however that caused a problem where the decal would be black instead of taking on the colour of the surface it is spawned on.
+To fix this, I just spawned the decal as a decal instead of using a niagara system.

 #### Development Process